philomory/memory/README.md

 First, let's pick 8 random tile types:

-    8.times.map { Tile::TYPES.sample }
+    Tile::TYPES.sample(8)

 In Ruby 1.9+, `Array#sample` returns a random element from the array.
-We want to do it 8 times and collect them into a new array, so we use `times.map`.
+Called with an integer argument, it returns an array containing that many randomly selected elements, without repeats.

 Once we've done that, we want to create pairs of tiles:

-    types = 8.times.map { Tile::TYPES.sample } * 2
+    types = Tile::TYPES.sample(8) * 2

 In Ruby, if you multiply an Array by a number `n`, it creates a new array with each element appearing `n` times.
 So: